-Employees have the option to remain anonymous when reporting a complaint to the Comcast NBCUniversal Listens Helpline or Web Portal.
+Employees have the option report a complaint to the Comcast NBCUniversal Listens Helpline or Web Portal.
 An individual is not required or expected to raise a concern to the supervisor or other employee who has engaged in the discriminatory, harassing, retaliatory, or bullying behavior.
 Employees are encouraged to bring forward any concerns they may have about a potential violation of this policy in order to allow the Company to perform a prompt and thorough investigation and to promote its efforts to ensure that others have a respectful working environment.